 Within the last two decades compounding has experienced resurgence as modern technology and research have allowed more pharmacists to customize medications to meet very specific needs not met by major manufacturers.
 Today, an estimated one percent of all prescriptions are compounded daily by pharmacists working closely with physicians and their patients.Many patients today have special needs that are not handled by the limited doses and delivery forms offered by commercial drug manufacturing.
 Patients may be allergic to preservatives or dyes, or are sensitive to standard drug strengths.
 With a physicians order, compounding pharmacists can change the strength of a medication, alter its form to make it easier to ingest or add flavor to make it more palatable.
 Pharmacists can also prepare the medication using several unique delivery systems, such as sublingual, rapid dissolve tablets or transdermal creams.

 What is a 503A Compounding Pharmacy?

 The FDA has designated 503A compounding pharmacies as those that compound according to prescriptions specific to particular patients and are required by state boards of pharmacy to comply with USP and other guidelines.

 We dispense only for home use and do not compound large batches.

 Almost any kind of prescription can be compounded so long as it is not under patent by a pharmaceutical company.
 For many patients requiring unique dosages and/or delivery devices which can take the form of solutions, suppositories, sprays, rinses or lollipops these alternatives often save lives.

-Compounded applications include: hormone replacement, veterinary, hospice, pediatric, ophthalmic, dental and dermatology, chronic pain management, sports medicine, infertility, wound therapy and so much more.
+Compounded applications include: hormone replacement, veterinary, hospice, pediatric, dental and dermatology, chronic pain management, sports medicine, infertility, wound therapy and so much more.

 Does insurance cover this?